zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 David has found a couple of seats, but then he real izes there’s a problem.
 He says, “Oh no, those seats are for wheelchair access .”
 A “wheelchair” is a seat with round wheels on them (I guess most wheels woul d be round, right?) that allow the person in the chair to move back and forw ard.
 Wheelchairs are for those who are not able to walk, or walk very easily .
 “Wheelchair access” refers to a place where wheelchairs can be put in a theater, in this case, in order to watch the play.

 Susie says, “That’s a great!
 We’ll take those.”
 She  wants David to buy these wheelchair access seats.
-David says, “But neither o f us needs wheelchair access.”
+David says, “But neither of us needs wheelchair access.”
 Susie responds, “I’ll break a leg if I hav e to, to get that close to him.”
 Susie says she’s going to go out and break her leg in order to get a wheelchair so she can sit in the seats.
 David says, “Do the wo rds ‘obsessed fan’ mean anything to you?”

 A “fan” (fan) is someone who enjoys a particular ki nd of entertainment or a particular person.
 “Obsessed” (obsessed) is when yo u are only able to think about one thing.
 You can’t think about anything els e.
 An “obsessed fan” would be a fan who will do anything to get close to the pers on or the object of which he or she is a fan, I guess.
 The expression “Do the words  (blank) mean anything to you?” is sort of a funny way of saying that you are  this thing – you are whatever I have described.

 So, in this case, David is saying that Susie is an obsessed fan.
 Susie says, “You can call it obsession, but I call it devotion!”
 “De votion” (devotion) is love or loyalty towards someone, something, or to God.
 We can talk about devotion in a religious sense.
 Susie is devoted to her favorite a ctor – hopelessly devoted to him, you might say.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]